Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 ```bash
 $ export MAVEN_OPTS="-Xmx3000m"
 ```
-This option sets the maxium heap space (`-Xmx`) to 3000 MB (`3000m`).
+This option sets the maximum heap space (`-Xmx`) to 3000 MB (`3000m`).

 ::: tip
 Depending on your project you might need a smaller or bigger heap space.
-The default for modern Java Virtual Machines is smaller than 1/4th of the phisical memory or 1 GB.
+The default for modern Java Virtual Machines is smaller than 1/4th of the physical memory or 1 GB.
 :::

 ## Usage